Sustrak/RISC-V/README.md

 # RISC-V

 ## Name convention
-All variables must follow this name convention in order to keep the project cleen and structured
+All variables must follow this name convention in order to keep the project clean and structured

 |Regex|Description |
 |--|--|